floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 ### Ignorance can be bliss...

 It's incredibly galling to come in and realize the senior engineers (who literally sit next to you) are reading ESPN for 2 hours everyday and embellishing their status reports in standup.
 When remote, you can ignore this!
-It's very difficult to spend 2 hours on a problem only to swivel around and see the "senior" engineer dicking around on Facebook.
+It's very difficult to spend 2 hours on a problem only to swivel around and see the "senior" engineer dicking around on their phone.
 I can ignore this at home!